snowball-lang/snowball/README.md

 ## Installation

-If you whant to try snowball, the first thing you should do is to install it localy.
+If you want to try snowball, the first thing you should do is to install it locally.

 1. Clone the repository using `git clone https://github.com/snowball-lang/snowball`
 2. Go into the project directory